Hearing loss can be temporary or permanent and can affect all age groups. Ageing, ear infections and loud noises all cause hearing loss.

 If you have a large perforation of your ear, you may need to have surgery to repair it.

-An acoustic neuroma can be removed with surgery or treated with radiotherapy.
+An acoustic neuroma may only need monitoring.
+However, if needed, it can be removed with surgery or treated with radiotherapy.
 Ossicles affected by otosclerosis can sometimes be treated with surgery.

 If a hearing aid doesn’t help (eg in profound deafness), your doctor may suggest you have a cochlear implant.
 This is a device that turns sounds into electrical signals, which directly stimulate your auditory nerve allowing you to hear.